resonatehq/blog/blog/2024-10-22-transparent-batching-with-the-resonate-python-sdk/index.md

 This level of efficiency might not be significant at smaller scales, but at larger scales, efficiency becomes crucial.

 For example, processing 100,000 operations sequentially can be far more costly and time-consuming than batching those 100,000 operations into a single task.
-Of course, the operations must be similar and the resources being used need a way to group the operations together.
+Of course, the target system must support batching.

 So let's focus on a concrete example.